wp-plugins/wp-user-stylesheet-switcher/readme.txt

 == Screenshots ==
 1. Setup page in admin->settings
+2. Widget options
-2. Dropdown list visible in the Frontend.
+3. Dropdown list and icon list visible in the frontend

 == Changelog ==
+= 1.0.0 =
+* Possibility to choose between an icon list of a dropdown list
+* Add option to the shortcode and the widget
+* Fixes layout positioning bug with Twentythirteen theme
+* Manage uninstall to remove options/widgets

 = 0.2.0 =
 * No limits for the number of stylesheets to offer.